Dick the Bruiser

 William Fritz Afflis Jr. (June 27, 1929 – November 10, 1991) was an American professional wrestler, promoter, and National Football League player, better known by his ring name, Dick the Bruiser.
 During his NFL days he played four seasons with the Green Bay Packers.

 He was also a very successful professional wrestler: sixteen-time world champion, AWA World Heavyweight Champion once, WWA World Heavyweight Champion (Indianapolis version) thirteen times, World Heavyweight Champion (Omaha version) once, and WWA World Heavyweight Champion (Los Angeles version) once.
 He also excelled at tag-team wrestling, with 20 tag team championships in his career.
 Eleven of these championships were won alongside his long-time tag-team partner Crusher Lisowski.

 He was one of the most well known heels from the mid-1950s until the early 1980s, famous for his feuds with the likes of Lou Thesz, Bobo Brazil, Angelo Poffo, and "Classy" Freddie Blassie.
 He is an inductee of the International Wrestling Hall of Fame, St. Louis Wrestling Hall of Fame, WCW Hall of Fame, Wrestling Observer Newsletter Hall of Fame, and WWE Hall of Fame.

 Early life

 Born in Delphi, Indiana, Afflis moved to Indianapolis when his mother got a job there during World War II.
 Afflis played football during his freshman and sophomore years for Shortridge High School in Indianapolis.
-After his mother lost her job, the family moved back to Delphi, and the high school there did not have a football team.
+After his mother lost her job, the family moved back to Delphi, but the high school did not have a football team.

 Afflis took up residence at the YMCA in nearby Lafayette, Indiana, so that he was eligible to attend Lafayette Jefferson High School, where he played football and wrestled.
 Afflis went on to attend Purdue University and the University of Nevada, Reno, playing varsity football at both schools.
 He also worked as a bouncer at a Reno nightclub.